google/support-case-notifications/README.md

 limitations under the License.
 -->
 # GCP Cloud Run Module for Support Case Creation Notifications
-Containerized notification system for whenever a new support case is opened.
+Containerized notification system for whenever a new support case is opened within your project or organization.
 The Cloud Scheduler will run every 10 minutes by default, triggering the Cloud Run job.
 The Cloud Run job will check if there are any new support cases and trigger the alerting policy, which will send a notification to the user.

 ![Architecture](Architecture.png)